triton-inference-server/perf_analyzer/docs/benchmarking.md

     sys.stdout.buffer.write(serialized)
     sys.stdout.buffer.flush()
 ```
+Ensure you install any necessary dependencies (e.g., the `protobuf` package) to execute the script.

 Next, create an input JSON file (for example, `inputs.json`) that instructs Perf Analyzer to run your script.
 Perf Analyzer will execute the command specified and use the output as the stream of Protobuf messages: